NuzProjects/Villager-News/README.md

 ---

-*Villager News* is a Minecraft Bedrock addon created by Oreville Studios and Element Animation, based off the popular animation [Villager News](https://www.youtube.com/ElementAnimation).
+*Villager News* is a Minecraft Bedrock addon created by Oreville Studios and Element Animation, based on the popular animation [Villager News](https://www.youtube.com/ElementAnimation).

 <div align="left">